ClickHouse/dbt-clickhouse/README.md

       port: [8123]  # If not set, defaults to 8123, 8443, 9000, 9440 depending on the secure and driver settings
       user: [default] # User for all database operations
       password: [<empty string>] # Password for the user
-      cluster: [<empty string>] If set, DDL/table operations will be executed with the `ON CLUSTER` clause using this cluster
+      cluster: [<empty string>] If set, certain DDL/table operations will be executed with the `ON CLUSTER` clause using this cluster.
+Distributed materializations require this setting to work.
+See the following ClickHouse Cluster section for more details.
       verify: [True] # Validate TLS certificate if using TLS/SSL
       secure: [False] # Use TLS (native protocol) or HTTPS (http protocol)
       retries: [1] # Number of times to retry a "retriable" database exception (such as a 503 'Service Unavailable' error)